Home Travel Tips Vehicle Registration in Australia – Rego Guide

 4. The buyer completes the form: “New Customer Application“.
 (The CRN – Customer Reference Number – will be issued when you submit the forms);

-5. The buyer delivers the following in person to the QLD Transport office: The two forms, the safety certificate, the receipt for the purchase, three forms of proof of identity including a passport as well as proof of residence in QLD;
+5. The buyer delivers the following in person to the QLD Transport office: The two forms, the safety certificate, the receipt for the purchase, three forms of proof of identity including a passport (tick Traveller with no permanent address in QLD on the form so you won’t have to prove residency in QLD);

 6. The buyer pays the tax and the transfer fee.